pg-nano/pg-nano/demos/exhaustive/readme.md

 git clone https://github.com/pg-nano/pg-nano.git
 cd pg-nano/demos/exhaustive

-# Setup project dependencies, initialize the database, and
+# Install project dependencies, initialize the database, and
-# enable instant schema updates and code generation.
+# enable reactive schema updates and code generation.
 pnpm start

 # Run "test.ts" then watch it re-run as you edit the code.
 pnpm test
 ```

+If you also plan to edit pg-nano itself, avoid using `pnpm start` as it will install directly from NPM.
+Instead, run `pnpm install` to install dependencies for the whole monorepo, then `pnpm dev` to enable reactive schema updates and code generation.